CacahueteSansSel/mcLaunch/README.md

 # Build

-Make sure to have the **.NET 7.0 SDK** installed, then clone and build the project :
+Make sure to have the **.NET 6.0 SDK** (.NET 7 does not work anymore) installed, then clone and build the project :

 ```shell
 $ cd mcLaunch